 Based on thoughtful conversation with your organization, we’ll

-develop a customized partnership to direct your donation to initiatives
+develop a customized partnership with donors to direct your

-and programs that target a specific field or provide general support.
+contributions to initiatives and programs that target a specific field or

 If you make a commitment to generally support The Learnatory, your